Introduction to Azure Functions

 - As the language used in function app such as java, NodeJS, etc are not specialized but code to establish a connection between resources is specific to azure.

 This has been a guide to Azure Functions.
-Here we discuss the introduction to Azure functions along with the uses, how to write azure functions and advantages and disadvantages.
-You may also have a look at the following articles to learn more-
+Here we discuss the basic concept along with uses, how to write azure functions, advantages and disadvantages.
+You may also have a look at the following articles to learn more –